 The Church of England Supporting Good Mental Health.
 A series of 13 reflections taking a topic a day, including scripture and a “Have a Go” habit or challenge

-We recognise that as a result of Coronavirus outbreak, many victims of Domestic Abuse face additional challenges and barriers to accessing support.
-While self-isolating, families will spend extended periods of time together and it is recognised that controlling behaviour and/or tensions may rise, escalating the risk of abuse and violence.
+We recognise that many victims of Domestic Abuse face challenges and barriers to accessing support.
+Through these current difficult times it is recognised that controlling behaviour and/or tensions may rise, escalating the risk of abuse and violence.
 Please access the following resources for help:

 Richmond borough - Refuge Independent Domestic Violence Advisor (IDVA) and Outreach Service